aiko-tanaka/Grammar-Dictionaries/README.md

 ## For those interested in the inner workings of the dicts:
 * The [4th entry](https://github.com/aiko-tanaka/Grammar-Dictionaries/blob/main/nihongo_kyoushi/term_bank_1.json#L270) of a dictionary entry represents its `part of speech(p.o.s.)` `(e.g. vs, vk, v1, v5, adj-i, empty=noun)`.
 It's responsible for yomichan's deconjugation stuff.

-## For those interested in completing the DOJG dict:
+## For those interested in improving the dictionaries:
 * (Send me a message first if you plan to edit any of the dicts just to ensure that we aren't doing something redundant)

 1. Complete the part of speech info (classify according to these: `vs, vk, v1, v5, vz, adj-i`), afaik, only these 6 part of speech markers work with yomichan (according to the [yomichan deinflection rules](https://github.com/FooSoft/yomichan/blob/master/ext/data/deinflect.json) or [the schema](https://github.com/FooSoft/yomichan/blob/master/ext/data/schemas/dictionary-term-bank-v3-schema.json#L304)), if it's a noun or already conjugated, leave it blank